AbdimulhinYussuf3675/Portfoliov2/README.md

 # 📖<a name="about-project">Adam Portfolio</a>

-> "Adam Portfolio" This is my personal portfolio website .
+> "Adam Portfolio" This is my personal portfolio website.
 The portfolio showcases my skills, projects, and experiences as a software developer.
-It serves as a central hub where potential clients, employers, or collaborators can learn more about me, my work, and get in touch.
+It serves as a central hub where potential clients, employers, or collaborators can learn more about me and my work and get in touch.

 Topics
 Resources